-You really don’t want this for various reasons:
+You really don’t want this, for various reasons:

-- The dumpers WILL treat you as a friend!
+- The Dumpers WILL treat you as a friend!
 Are you really prepared for that?

-- It will prolong, if not prevent your healing.
+- It will prolong, if not prevent, your healing.

 - They often want you around because they also don’t want to lose you.

-- They want you as a safe fallback if something goes wrong in their lives, (if their new girl/boyfriend dumps them unexpectedly).
+- They want you as a safe fallback if something goes wrong in their lives (if their new girl/boyfriend dumps them unexpectedly).

-- Some want you still for occasional sex.
+- Some want you for occasional sex.

-- They want to make it “easier for you”, (which of course backfires).
+- They want to make it “easier for you” (which, of course, backfires).

 - They want to be around to “help” you.

-This of course hurts like hell, but ultimately it’s better and easier for both parties.
+This, of course, hurts like hell, but ultimately, it’s better and easier for both parties.

 Think about this.

-Either way, I don’t want you to beat yourself up.
-See this decision as a milestone on your way to independence and happiness.
-A way that will be hard and rocky at times, but ultimately you will be proud of yourself, because you’ve made it!
+See the decision of going No Contact with your Ex as a milestone on your way to independence and happiness.
+It's a path that will be bumpy at times, but ultimately, you will be proud of yourself because you’ve made it!